 - The noise analysis for this project was completed per the CDOT Noise Analysis and Abatement Guidelines, 2013.
 CDOT will adhere to the results of this analysis for the construction of the project. - CDOT is required to review noise mitigation within existing ROW.
-CDOT will not be constructing any mitigation outside of the immediate proximity of existing ROW as part of the Proposed Project - As a separate effort outside of this project, the C-470 Corridor Coalition asked the project team to perform additional analysis for those locations where noise mitigation within the ROW was found to be not reasonable or feasible.
-In some of these locations, the analysis showed that mitigation might be effective if located off of CDOT ROW at the back of private property lines. - This supplementary analysis was cursory and preliminary and did not take into account specific utility impacts, drainage analysis, and constructability, etc. More detailed analysis, including a cost-benefit analysis, would need to be completed to determine if barriers in these locations could be effective and other sources of funding would need to be identified. - This information is for local agency use only and future planning for city/county.
+CDOT will not be constructing any mitigation outside of the immediate proximity of existing ROW as part of the Proposed Project. - As a separate effort outside of the scope of this project, the C-470 Corridor Coalition asked the project team to perform additional analysis for those locations where noise mitigation within the ROW was found to be not reasonable or feasible.
+In some of these locations, the analysis showed that mitigation might be effective if located off of CDOT ROW at the back of private property lines. - This supplementary analysis is cursory and preliminary and does not take into account specific utility impacts, drainage analysis, and constructability, etc. More detailed analysis, including a cost-benefit analysis, would need to be completed to determine if barriers in these locations could be effective and other sources of funding would need to be identified. - This information is for local agency use only and future planning for the City/County.

-If a noise wall is built for my neighborhood what will it look like?
+If a noise wall is built for my neighborhood, what would it look like?

-• Specific aesthetic treatments have not yet been identified.
-The revised EA included general aesthetic guidelines for the C-470 corridor as a whole, including all planned construction elements which will include noise walls.
+Specific aesthetic treatments have not yet been identified.
+The Revised EA will include general aesthetic guidelines for the C-470 corridor as a whole, including all planned construction elements which will include noise walls.
 Final aesthetic details will be determined during final design, and neighborhood input will be solicited.
-Wall heights are determined during final design, and neighborhood input will be solicited.
 Wall heights are determined based on what will be necessary to achieve effective noise reduction.